-I have never been the person that knew exactly what she wanted to be when she grew up.
-At school everyone seemed so convicted in their career aspirations while I was constantly changing my mind, nothing sitting well with me.
-My two favorite subjects were science and english, so I decided to follow a biology track in college.
+I never knew exactly what I wanted to be when I grew up.
+At school, everyone seemed so convicted in their career aspirations while I was constantly changing my mind.
+My two favorite subjects were science and English, so I decided to follow a biology track in college.

 After a semester of exploring my creative side through poetry and short stories, I was hooked.
-After graduation I continued writing for fun and in graduate school it was an outlet for stress.
-My best friend and I would have 'de-stress' writing sessions to escape the pressures of graduate school.
-We wrote a little, talked a lot, and she is the one who encouraged me to seek publication and share my story with the world.
-Three years later, a few pages about a dream I had has turned into a manuscript.
+After graduation, I continued writing for fun and in graduate school it was an outlet for stress.
+My best friend and I would have de-stress writing sessions.
+We wrote a little, talked a lot, and she is the one who encouraged me to seek publication and share my stories with the world.

 Throughout the years, my fiance has been a constant source of encouragement.
-After five years together, he understands my passion for writing and is supportive of me seeking authorship.
-Balancing work, my novel, and everything else would not be possible without his hugs and our baby puppy Otis's cuddly kisses.
+Balancing a career in microbiology, a blossoming career as an author, and everything else would not be possible without his hugs and our baby puppy Otis's cuddles and kisses.